-Caffeine is the beloved, and controversial, ingredient in coffee that gets plenty of attention.
-And usually it's not good attention.
-Even those that willingly ingest it often do so thinking of it as a vice.
+Caffeine is the beloved, controversial ingredient in coffee that gets plenty of attention.
+And usually, it's not good attention.
+Even those who willingly ingest it often think of it as a vice.

 The health establishment loves to quote whatever new study that has recently come out, usually cautioning us ignorant caffeine addicts of the perils of our daily addiction.

 The fact is, caffeine is good for you.
-And just like fruit can be good for you until you eat too much of it, so it goes for caffeine.
+And just like fruit can be good for you until you overeat it, it goes for caffeine.

 It's all in the dose.

 Some drink coffee exclusively for the caffeine kick.
-Others drink it because they like the flavor and the buzz ends up a welcomed bonus.
+Others drink it because they like the flavor; the buzz is a welcome bonus.
 Most of us drink it for a combination of the two.
 If you are like me, you drink it for all the reasons: the flavor, the enjoyment, and most definitely, the stimulation.

-I suspect the latter reason is why so many are embracing specialty coffees that come at a premium price (like Wild Coffee).
+I suspect the latter reason is why so many are embracing specialty coffees at a premium price.

 Caffeine, in pure form, is a white odorless powder that belongs to a class of organic chemicals called purine alkaloids.
-It's mechanism is to act as a pesticide against certain insects and to increase the memory of others (cooolio).
+This mechanism acts as a pesticide against certain insects and to increase the memory of others (cooolio).

 A study (1) titled "Caffeine in Floral Nectar Enhances a Pollinator's Memory of Reward," concluded that honeybees were as much as three times more likely to remember a scent after ingesting coffee.
 This encouraged the bees to return to the plant to pollinate again, increasing the plant's reproductive success.